 Kratom Legality: US

 In late August 2016, the DEA (Drug Enforcement Agency) announced it’s intent to place kratom and its active components under Schedule I of the Controlled Substances Act.
 Their reason was kratom’s opioid-like properties and concern about public safety.

 While the proposal received major backlash from the public and was withdrawn, the battle for kratom continues.

-Currently, kratom is legal in America except for the following states and counties:
+Currently, kratom is legal in America except for the following states: